pabsan-0/sub-t/README.md

 # sub-t
+Master's thesis work.
 Object detection in Sub-T environments towards item search.

 This repository hosts the files of the project *Convolutional neural networks for object detection in subterranean environments*, which aims to explore the capabilities of different state-of-the-art object detectors in the task of detecting some of the DARPA Sub-t Challenge artifacts from image data, then expand and propose a complete perception layer for item search in a mapped environment with a single camera.